vis-opt-group/BLO/README.md

 # A Quick Tutorial on Bi-level Optimization

 ## Introduction

-Bi-Level Optimization (BLO) techniques have emerged as an important tool for reformulating hierarchical leader-follower structures and solving varieties of pratical applications in learning and vision communities, for example, Hyper-parameter Optimization, Neural Architecture Search, Meta learning, Generative Adversarial Learning, Reinforcement Learning and so on.

-In this website, we first summarize our related progress and references of existing works for a quick look at the current progress.
-Futhermore, we provide a curated list of awesome BLO resources, especially in learning and vision fields.
-We will continuously maintain this website to promote the research in BLO fields.

-## Abstract

-Bi-Level Optimization (BLO) is originated from the area of economic game theory and then introduced into the optimization community.
-BLO is able to handle problems with a hierarchical structure, involving two levels of optimization tasks, where one task is nested inside the other.
-In machine learning and computer vision fields, despite the different motivations and mechanisms, a lot of complex problems, such as hyper-parameter optimization, multi-task and meta learning, neural architecture search, adversarial learning and deep reinforcement learning, actually all contain a series of closely related subproblms.
-In this paper, we first uniformly express these complex learning and vision problems from the perspective of BLO.
-Then we construct a best-response-based single-level reformulation and establish a unified algorithmic framework to understand and formulate mainstream gradient-based BLO methodologies, covering aspects ranging from fundamental automatic differentiation schemes to various accelerations, simplifications, extensions and their convergence and complexity properties.
-Last but not least, we discuss the potentials of our unified BLO framework for designing new algorithms and point out some promising directions for future research.
-A list of important papers discussed in this survey, corresponding codes, and additional resources on BLOs are publicly available at: https://github.com/vis-opt-group/BLO.

 BLOs are hierarchical optimization problems of two players (“leader” and “follower”, a.k.a., Stackelberg game).
 The standard BLO problem can be formally expressed as<br>